jgdigitaljedi/video-game-db-supplemental-data/readme.md

 ___

+### Things I've learned about these APIs

+Since I have been using these APIs to try and build out my JSON data matching their IDs with the names of various games and console, I've learned a few things that you might find helpful if you ever work with these APIs.

+- If you use IGDB, know that searching games specific to a platform doesn't always return a result but when you remove the platform you almost always get what you were looking for.
+It's best to do the platform specific search first because multiple different games with the same title are sometimes released for the various consoles, but if you don't get a result then remove the platform from the search.
+- If you use Giantbomb, know that you should remove punctuation from your search string (mainly the punctuation in the title of games).
+When the punctuation is left in, sometimes you don't get a result and sometimes it just throws an error.
+Most of the time when you leave it out, you have better results.
+As a general rule of thumb, leave it in first and search, then if there are no results remove the punctuation and try again.
+- If you use TheGamesDB, know that it seems to ignore numbers in your search string and returns more results than the other 2.
+An example would be searching "FIFA 2006" and it will return basically any game with FIFA in the title.

+___

 ### Stats

 Out of 1426 data points collected so far, the APIs are missing data the following number of items: